-1. Procedures for Processing the Contractor's Infraction Report is available from the MTO Technical Publications website.
+1. Procedures for Processing the Contractor's Infraction Report is available from the MTO Technical Publications website (ontario.ca/mtotechpubs).

-CAGC 6.144 Project Construction Report
+CAGC 6.14 Project Construction Report

-The Contract Administrator shall review and become familiar with the PCR guidelines detailed in Provincial Construction Memorandum, PCM #2015-01 and associated templates from the CSA or in the Construction section of MTO's Project Management Best Practices.
+The Contract Administrator shall review and become familiar with the PCR guidelines detailed in Provincial Construction Memorandum, PCM-2015-01 and associated templates from the CSA or in the Construction section of MTO's Project Management Best Practices.